 Form should be prioritized over everything.
 If you add weight one week but your form becomes sloppy, you are compensating in some way just to get that weight up and you could injure yourself.
 You won’t get positive results this way, as sloppy form is not conducive to adequate muscle fiber recruitment.
 You should only increase weight or reps if your form is solid all the way through.

-If you don’t even know how to perform an exercise correctly, such as squats, do bodyweight squats until you get the form down pat.
+If you don’t even know how to perform a particular exercise correctly, such as squats, do bodyweight squats until you get the form down pat.
 From there, start light and maintain good form.
 As you progress, your form should always take precedence.
 Good form is the key to effective progressive overload.